 AOL became enormously popular by 2001 and the company takes credit for bringing online culture to the American mainstream.
 But, as with any successful social network site, the power that comes from managing a massive commons, also makes it harder to adapt as networks change and social trust migrates.
 When AOL purchased Time Warner it signaled to its users a return to old media and centralized power.
 It also did not adapt quickly enough to broadband technology and the need for fast delivery of free content.
 Social networks, if given the freedom, can move quickly and accelerate desired change.
 If owners of networks do not respond, the network's value diminishes.

-Web 2.0 is another term that defines the phenomena of social media.
+Web 2.0 describes the early 2000s shift toward participatory, user-generated websites and social platforms.
 It implies a leap from the Web's first phase, 1.0, that modeled itself on more traditional media companies and centralized content creation.
 The dot.com boom and bust made those invested in the web and web technologies rethink the purpose of this new virtual commons.
 Maybe the World Wide Web was not a space to dominate, but rather a space to foster collaborative and participatory behavior.
 Web 2.0 emphasizes people freely participating in a new technical culture that is no longer just for computer "geeks" (when it was a derogatory term) or traditional passive consumers.
 The new web was to be easy to use, democratic, fun and centered on social interaction and personal expression.
 Personal static websites became blogs and videoblogs with syndicated feeds that could spread branded content across the network.
 Communities found new ways to find each other, with folksonomic tagging.
 Business found new more personal way of engaging with their customers.
 The Web 2.0 media environment, in general, seeks integration with and across platforms.
 That is why social media sites, blogs, wikis, social bookmarking sites, video sharing sites (such as YouTube), hosting services, Web apps and mashup applications all seek more integration than competition within a vast global network.

 Web 2.0 companies make money by increasing user participation and attention.
 The more content "You" make, the more advertising the companies can generate.
 However, Web 2.0 companies are also in the business of managing a commons built on a certain amount of social trust.
 A social media "customer" can make great content, and receive many stars and likes, but the financial reward for this attention might go primarily to the owner of the space.
 In general, this is a positive win/win relationship, as long as significant advertising revenue is shared or the social media creator benefits in other ways from the attention generated by the platform.
 Once there is a perception of an abuse in the network, the trust is broken and the network dies.